FireZenk/bigot/README.md

 Bigot
 ======
-A little _moustache like_ template engine
+A little _moustache like_ template engine but more semantic

 How to install
 ------